Valentine’s Day after Trauma

 Remember your strength: You are resilient and have survived trauma.
 Celebrate your strength and courage.

 If you are struggling, please reach out to a support hotline or a therapist.
 You don't have to go through this alone.
+Online therapy, also called virtual counseling, is an accessible resource that you utilize from the comfort of your home and the safety of being surrounded by your pets and comfort items as you process such intense feelings.

 Disclaimer: This article is for informational purposes only and does not constitute professional medical advice.